Stephen Harrison B.Sc. (Hons), M.Sc., MBCS, CITP

 1. Load the Run Command Window by selecting Start > Run, or select the Windows Key + R key.
 Enter "msinfo32" (without quotations) the click OK.

-2. Under System Summary I have highlighted the information we are interested in.
-The first details is your computer's BIOS Version/Date.
+2. Under System Summary, I have highlighted the information we are interested in.
+The first details are your computer's BIOS Version/Date.
 In my case, it is the Lenovo 8VCN27WW, which was released on the 22nd September.

 The BIOS mode determines whether your devices is running the modern UEFI version of firmware, or the Legacy version, which is the traditional BIOS we all know and love.

 3. The next set of information is the three Baseboard entries.
 This is your device's Motherboard details, which is important when determining which manufacturer's firmware program you should be applying to your device.

 As you can see, my Laptop's Motherboard is the Lenovo LNVNB161216, version SDK0J40709 WIN.
 It is this information I would use to search the Lenovo website for the latest update packages.

 If the package is a later version than what I currently have installed on my Laptop, I will consider updating with this latest version.

 To keep a record of your System Information, or to review offline at a later date, for example, you can export the information to a text file, which you can then format at your leisure.

 To do this, simply click File > Export, then give the file a name and a location to be downloaded to.